-Spectrometer is an umbrella term which describes an instrument that separates and measures spectral components of a physical characteristic.
+Spectrometer is an umbrella term that describes an instrument that separates and measures spectral components of a physical characteristic.
 They are devices that measure a continuous variable in which the components of the spectrum are separated from their original mix.

-There are several variations of spectrometers around and some of the most common ones present are nuclear magnetic resonance (NMR) spectrometer, mass spectrometer and optical spectrometer.
+There are several variations of spectrometers around and some of the most common ones present are nuclear magnetic resonance (NMR) spectrometer, mass spectrometer, and optical spectrometer.

 1.1 NMR Spectrometer